 Tracking costs

 These tests make real API calls.
-Left unchecked, a test suite can rack up significant costs.
-The base test case tracks token usage and prints a summary at the end:
+Left unchecked, a test suite can rack up costs.
+The summaries shown above help track spend per model.

-Run these in a separate test group (--group=ai-eval) so they don’t execute on every commit.
-CI runs them nightly or on prompt changes.
+--group=ai-eval).
+They don’t run on every commit. - CI runs them nightly or on prompt changes, not on every push.

 What evals actually catch